equinor/witsml-explorer/AUTH.md

 1. End user visit Witsml-Explorer.
 2. The end user will be redirected to login with the configured OAuth2 Authorization server (Azure AD).
 3. Witsml-Explorer will fetch the initial Serverlist from DB.
-When MSAL is enabled in the frontend and OAuth2 in the backend, retrieving the serverlist will only be available for logged in users.
-Similarly create, update and delete will be reserved for users with role `admin`.
+When OAuth2 is enabled both in the frontend and backend, retrieving the serverlist will only be available for logged in users.
+Similarly Create, Update and Delete will be reserved for users with role `admin`.
 All servers in the list now include two properties: `securityscheme` and `role`.
 4. If the user through the frontend chooses to query a server with a `securityscheme` set to `OAuth2`, the backend will check the received `Bearer` JWT token for `app-roles`.
 This in turn will be checked against the configured `roles` for the server.
 5. When one of the user roles and server roles overlap, the backend fetches system credentials from `Azure Keyvault` for this witsml server.
 6. The server will now forward the query to the witsml server using `Basic` authorization with system credentials fetched from step 5.

-The resulting list of wells will then be passed back to the end user.
+The resulting list of wells will then be passed back to the frontend.